Query parameters reference

 skip_discovery | None | Tri-state override for partition discovery.
 When unset, the server default from environment is used. |

-Streaming & Debug
+Streaming & debug

 | Parameter | Default | Description |